stefanofisc/dartvetter_cfm/README.md

 - `train.py`: This script contains methods for training the Forest Diffusion model.
 It loads data from the data/directory, processes it, and trains the model using the specified hyperparameters.
 After training, the trained model is saved in the trained_models/ directory.
 - `test.py`: Contains methods for evaluating the model's performance.
 It loads a trained model from trained_models/ and runs tests on the test dataset.
-- `plot.py`: Used to generate visualizations of the model's performance, including accuracy, loss curves, and confusion matrices. train.slurm & test.slurm: SLURM batch files for running the training and testing processes on a cluster environment.
+- `plot.py`: Used to generate visualizations of the model's performance, including accuracy, loss curves, and confusion matrices.
+- `*.yaml`: Files for setting the input variables of `train.py` and `test.py`.
+- `train.slurm` & `test.slurm`: SLURM batch files for running the training and testing processes on a cluster environment.
 These scripts are designed for distributed training on high-performance compute nodes.

 ### Directories
 - `data/`